WeHear-Innovation/.github/profile/README.md

 ### 🏆 Our Products

-#### 🎧 WeHear OX
+#### 🎧 WeHear
-Our flagship product, WeHear OX, is a **next-generation hearing device** designed to amplify sound with clarity while protecting your ear health.
+Our flagship product, WeHear, is a **next-generation hearing device** designed to amplify sound with clarity while protecting your ear health.

 #### 📲 WeConverse
 A **multilingual conference app** that **translates speech in real-time** into the listener’s preferred language, facilitating effortless communication globally.